sweetpea-org/sweetpea-py/docs/_source/api/main.rst

    multiplied by `num_permutations` or the full number of distinct permutations when `num_permutations` is not specified.

-   `Design` must contain exactly one inner block and at least one `external factor`.
+   `Design` must contain exactly one inner block.

-   Every `external factor` listed in `design` must also be listed in the `crossing`.
+   All factors in `crossing` must also appear in `design`."
    The `inner block` itself does not have to be included in `crossing`, unless you want different permutations between windows.
    An example illustrating the the usage of :class:`.NestedBlock` is shown in
-   :ref:`Using NestedBlockk <nestedblock-example>` section.
+   :ref:`Using NestedBlock <nestedblock-example>` section.

    :param design: one `inner block` plus the `external factors`
    :type design: List[Union[Factor, MultiCrossBlock]]